British Productivity Council: History

+The idea for the Anglo-American Council on Productivity came jointly from Stafford Cripps, the Chancellor of the Exchequer, and Paul G. Hoffman, the Marshall Plan administrator, in July 1948.
 The AACP operated from August 1948 to June 1952, with a budget of a million pounds, two-thirds of which was provided by the Marshall Plan.
-The AACP was made of twenty members, twelve British and eight American, meeting in a joint session roughly once a year.
-British members were drawn from the Trades Union Congress, the Federation of British Industries and the British Employers' Confederation.
+In response to a parliamentary question from William Teeling in November 1949, Cripps said that the UK government had contributed £87,500 to the AACP that year.
+The council was made of twenty members, twelve British and eight American, meeting in a joint session roughly once a year.
+British members included representatives from the Trades Union Congress, the Federation of British Industries and the British Employers' Confederation.
 The AACP commissioned hundreds of reports and We Too Can Prosper, a popular book on productivity by economist Graham Hutton.

+Initial media coverage was unfavourable and trade union leaders were irritated that they had not been consulted and at the implication that British industry needed American help.
 Though there is no clear evidence that Britain significantly benefited from the AACP, the exercise was seen as "a great success" by its sponsors, leading to the establishment of the BPC in 1953.
 The Trades Union Congress "participated wholehartedly" in the BPC, to the criticism of some of its members, such as Les Cannon and Ted Hill, who was disciplined by the TUC for his public opposition to the BPC's productivity campaigns.

+The BPC's first chair was Peter Bennett, the then-MP for Birmingham Edgbaston, and its first vice-chair was the TUC's Lincoln Evans.

+The BPC also sponsored the creation of the National Industrial Fuel Efficiency Service.